nayakshweta/CosmosBookstore/README.md

 # Cosmos Bookstore

-Cosmos Bookstore is a sample books catalog application that demonstrates the capabilities of Cosmos DB API for MongoDB.
+Cosmos Bookstore is a sample books catalog application that demonstrates the capabilities of Azure Cosmos DB API for MongoDB.

 Some of the functionalities being demonstrated are: